 Different kinds of materials help make dental crowns customizable to appear like the tooth it is fixing.
 The materials chosen for the restoration vary according to the tooth’s location, function, the colour of the surrounding teeth, your budget, and preferences.
-The Toronto dentist will select a material based on your unique needs after tooth preparation.
+The Little Italy dentist will select a material based on your unique needs after tooth preparation.
 Materials favoured by most patients for dental crowns include composite resin, porcelain fused to metal, porcelain, and ceramics, besides metals like gold and stainless steel for molars.

-You can set your expectations high when visiting the Toronto provider to fix your discoloured, damaged, or misshapen tooth.
+You can set your expectations high when visiting the Downtown Toronto provider to fix your discoloured, damaged, or misshapen tooth.
 However, do not express disappointment when the dentist informs you that you must wait for at least three weeks after tooth preparation for you can get a permanent Crown tooth placed over your affected tooth.

 The dentist may also tell you that if you have infections in your tooth, you might require treatment for the condition before starting the preparation process.
 Expect the dentist to take x-rays to verify its condition before giving you local anesthesia in the mouth to remove tooth structure to accommodate a permanent restoration over it.

 Soon after preparing your tooth for repairs, the dentist impressions it for the dental laboratory to customize your dental crown according to your preferences and places a temporary acrylic crown over the prepared tooth for protection until the dental lab returns your customized restoration in three weeks.